 $PATH, you could write:

 The advantage is that you don't have to go mucking around in files: just run this once at the command line, and it will affect the current session and all future instances too.
-(Note: you should NOT add this line to
+You can also add this line to config.fish, as it only adds the component if necessary.

 ~/.config/fish/config.fish.
 You can create it if it does not exist.